aniyahb/AniyahBunn_Capstone/README.md

   Session Management with JWT
   Token Storage: The secure token (JWT) is stored on the client-side, either in an HttpOnly cookie or in local storage.

+______________________________________
+## Visuals and Interactions

+- Interesting Cursor Interaction: Hovering over recipe cards, favorite icon, home icon

+- UI Component with Custom Visual Styling: Footer containing contact information with cooresponding linked icons

+- Loading State: Loading screen used when navigating between pages, fetching user's favorites, and searching for recipes.

+_______________________________________
+## Timeline

+**Week 5: July 1 - July 7**

+User Authentication
+- Implement sign-up and login functionality.

+**Week 6: July 8 - July 14**

+Recipe Finder and Display
+- Integrate API into the project.
+- Design and implement UI for displaying recipe details (ingredients, instructions, cooking time, nutritional facts).
+- Implement recipe search functionality (by keywords, ingredients, cuisine types, dietary preferences).
+- Enable users to save favorite recipes.

+**Week 7: July 15 - July 21**

+Favorite Recipes
+- Design and develop UI for favoriting page.
+- Implement functionality to add and remove meals from the favorites.

+Search Feature
+- Design and implement a search bar in the user interface.
+- Develop backend functionality to process search queries.
+- Implement search results display and navigate to a new page.

+Load More Feature
+- Implement the "Load More" button on the Homepage.
+- Develop backend pagination support for the "Load More" functionality.

+**Week 8: July 22 - July 26**

+Technical Challenge 1
+- Store data in local storage, and when you fetch data, ensure that you write / read from local storage.
+If the data is different, handle the merging.

+Technical Challenge 2
+- Create a cron job to automatically email users on updates of their favorited recipes.

 ----------------------------------------------------------------------------